Amzani/apidesk-sdk-test-def/docs/models/components/listactivitiesresponsedatatype.md

 # ListActivitiesResponseDataType

-Indicates the category or classification of the address, such as 'home', 'work', or 'billing'.
-This helps in organizing and filtering addresses based on their intended use within CRM activities.
+Specifies the category or classification of the address, such as 'home', 'work', or 'billing'.
+This helps in organizing and filtering addresses based on their intended use within the CRM activities.
+The value is expected to be a string that describes the address type.

 ## Example Usage